White Plains, New York: Modern history

-Other major projects were completed in the late 1990s and early 2000s that have further altered the urban character of downtown White Plains.
 A new courthouse for the Southern District of New York was opened in 1998 and several large-scale office properties in and near downtown, including the former General Foods headquarters building, were retrofitted and leased to accommodate smaller businesses.
 The Macy's store on Main Street remained vacant for several years until it was also later demolished to make way for the massive City Center at White Plains complex.
 This large mixed-use development features two 35-story apartment and condominium towers, 600000 sqft of retail, restaurant and entertainment space and new parking facilities.
-Aside from the Arts Exchange building (which used to be a bank), another bank next to the City Center was renovated to become Zanaro's, a family-style Italian restaurant.
-Buffalo Wild Wings replaced Zanaro's upon its 2010 closure.
-City Center's opening in 2003 marked the beginning of a new downtown development renaissance, with an improving economy and healthy office leasing activity.

-In 2007, construction was completed on Renaissance Square, a downtown parcel that includes the luxury Ritz-Carlton hotel.

 Beginning in 2000, the city's permanent population experienced a growth spurt as additional apartment buildings were constructed.
 The city is 31 minutes by express train from Midtown Manhattan, and this has attracted new residents who commute to New York City for work.
-However, in large part because of its proximity to New York City, the cost of living in White Plains, although lower than that of New York City itself, is by some measures among the highest in the world.
-White Plains is also the home to the United States Tennis Association USTA B team.
+In early 2003, the Saks Fifth Avenue location was closed and demolished; it was replaced in 2004 with the large retail complex called The Source at White Plains.
+In 2007, construction was completed on Renaissance Square, a downtown parcel that includes the luxury Ritz-Carlton hotel.